 New amenity tree planting will be encouraged, where appropriate, through a requirement to submit and implement a landscaping scheme for new developments.
+Priority should be given to the use of native species.
 Further information is contained in supporting planning guidance on Green Networks and Greenspace.